 Building on the 2017 General Education and Assessment conference program’s examination of design thinking, the conference will challenge participants to envision and take steps toward generating creative high-quality teaching and learning models that explicitly span traditional structural, curricular, and cocurricular boundaries and connect to preparation for work, citizenship, and life in a complex world.

-We invite you to review the Call for Proposals and to join us next February in Philadelphia to lend your expertise and voice to these critical conversations.
+Please join us next February in Philadelphia to lend your expertise and voice to these critical conversations.